hans-jorg/stm32f746g/X25-LCD_ChromArt/README.md

 • Memory-to-memory with Pixel Format Conversion (PFC)
 • Memory-to-memory with Pixel Format Conversion (PFC) and Blending

-It incorporates dedicated memoryu for CLUT (color look-up tables).
+It incorporates dedicated memory for CLUT (color look-up tables).

 It has two ports: